 Innovative women created a number of incredible inventions during the late 20th and 21st centuries.
+From DNA amplification to shapewear to body armor, these women have forever changed our future.

 Jyothikaa Ramann (The Posture Genie)